xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

 }
 ```

-Without dropwizard exception mapper, we can verify exact exception:
+Without the Dropwizard exception mapper, we can verify the exact exception:

 ```java
 public class Test {